department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/Guidelines/Guide to notetaking.md

-# Notetaking research on the Ask VA Front End team
+# Notetaking research on the Ask VA VA.gov Team

 Last updated by @tygindraux: January 5, 2024